gjae/laravel-telegram-log/README.md

 php artisan vendor:publish --provider="Gjae\TelegramLogChannel\Providers\TelegramChannelProvider"
 ```

-It will create a file named ```config/telegram_channel.php``` located on ....
+It will create a file named ```config/telegram_channel.php```.
 It has the basic config.
 Now you will need to add a "chat ID" and a "bot api token" in this file.

 # Quickstarter with telegram bots